GoogleCloudPlatform/guest-agent/README.md

     `Cert:\LocalMachine\Root`
     - [PFX](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/personal-information-exchange---pfx--files): `C:\ProgramData\Google\Compute Engine\mds-mtls-client.key.pfx`

-    *Credentials are stored on disk as well as in [Certificate Store](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/certificate-stores) on Windows*
+    *Credentials can be stored on disk as well as in [Certificate Store](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/certificate-stores) on Windows*

-Note that this is enabled automatically if HTTPS endpoint is supported on a VM.
-This can be disabled by setting `mtls_bootstrapping_enabled = false` under `[MDS]` section in `instance_configs.cfg` file.
+Note that this is disabled by default, if HTTPS endpoint is supported on a VM, the feature can be enabled by setting `disable-https-mds-setup = false` under `[MDS]` section in `instance_configs.cfg` file.

-Local root trust store is updated by running `update-ca-certificates` or `update-ca-trust` tool based on the OS or by adding cert to `Cert:\LocalMachine\Root` on Windows.
-This can be separately disabled by setting `cacertificates_update_enabled = false` in under the same `MDS` section.
+If enabled, agent will write certificates only on disk by default and users can opt-in to have certificates in OS Native stores.
+This means in case of Linux based VMs MDS Root certificate will be added to trust store like `/etc/pki/ca-trust/extracted/pem/tls-ca-bundle.pem` on RHEL based systems and `/etc/ssl/certs/ca-certificates.crt` on Debian based.
+Local root trust store is updated by running `update-ca-certificates` or `update-ca-trust` tool based on the OS.
+On Windows, Client credentials will be added in `Cert:\LocalMachine\My` and Root certificate in `Cert:\LocalMachine\Root`.
+This can be enabled by setting `https-mds-skip-native-cert-store = false` under same `[MDS]` section.

+> As documented by Microsoft [here](https://learn.microsoft.com/en-us/troubleshoot/windows-server/active-directory/enable-ldap-over-ssl-3rd-certification-authority#possible-issues) there could be issues with LDAPS process when multiple certificates are added in personal store.
+Avoid enabling OS Native stores on Domain Controllers.
+Credentials can still be used from disk if required.

 ## Metadata Scripts